ervandew/eclim/doc/content/vim/ruby/search.rst

   - 'split' - open the result in a new window via "split".
   - 'edit' - open the result in the current window.
+  - 'tabnew' - open the result in a new tab.
   - 'lopen' - open the location list to display the result.

+  This setting overrides the global default for all supported language types which can be set using the **g:EclimDefaultFileOpenAction** setting which accepts the same possible values.

 .. note::
   Search support depends on the eclipse dltk_ ruby plugin which should be